moneybutton/yours-channels/docs/yours-lightning.md

 ENDIF
 ```

-If the transaction is settled, Bob may spend it with the following input
+If the transaction is settled, Bob may spend the output with the following
-script:
+input script:

 ```
 <secret> <B's signature> true